ChayaninSuatap/CMU-OAuth-example-nextjs/README.md

-The repo shows how to implement CMU OAuth (sign-in with CMU Account) in your own WebApp using Next.js + TypeScript.
-We get CMU basic info (like student name, student id,..) after signing in then we use this infomation to create our own session.
+The repo shows how to implement CMU OAuth (sign-in with CMU Account) in your own web app using Next.js + TypeScript.
+We get CMU basic info (like student name, student id,..) after signing in then we use this information to create our own session.

 ## Please do the following steps before you start